Is There a Dimmer Outlook Ahead for Edison International (EIX)?

-Edison International (NYSE:EIX) went down by -0.19% from its latest closing price compared to the recent 1-year high of $68.62.
-The company’s stock price has collected -1.63% of loss in the last five trading sessions.
-Press Release reported on 01/19/22 that Evogene to Participate in Edison Group’s Global Healthcare “Open House” Virtual Conference from January 25-27th, 2022
+Edison International (NYSE:EIX) went down by -0.98% from its latest closing price compared to the recent 1-year high of $68.62.
+The company’s stock price has collected -2.97% of loss in the last five trading sessions.
+MarketWatch.com reported on 04/21/21 that Apple, Google and Coca-Cola among 400-plus companies backing Biden in 50% emissions cut as soon as 2030

 Is It Worth Investing in Edison International (NYSE :EIX) Right Now?

-Edison International (NYSE:EIX) scored a price-to-earnings ratio above its average ratio, recording 31.61 x from its present earnings ratio.
+Edison International (NYSE:EIX) scored a price-to-earnings ratio above its average ratio, recording 30.67 x from its present earnings ratio.
 Plus, the 36-month beta value for EIX is at 0.70.
-Opinions of the stock are interesting as 11 analysts out of 19 who provided ratings for Edison International declared the stock was a “buy,” while 0 rated the stock as “overweight,” 8 rated it as “hold,” and 0 as “sell.”

 3 Tiny Stocks Primed to Explode